ergoplatform/awesome-ergo/pages/devs.md

 - See [apps.md](apps.md) for developer resources relating to any existing dApps built ontop Ergo.
 - [docs.md](docs.md) for related whitepapers and Ergo Improvement Proposals (EIPs)

+**Bounties**

+- Make sure to check out the [Grow Ergo](https://github.com/ergoplatform/grow-ergo/) repository to see developer bounties available on Ergo.
+- or the #jobs-and-bounties channel on [Discord](https://discordapp.com/invite/gYrVrjS)

 **ERGOHACK**

+See overviews of the past two ERGOHACKs below and start preparing for ERGOHACK III!

 - [ERGOHACK I](https://ergoplatform.org/en/blog/2021-06-19-ergohack/) (May, 2021)
 - [ERGOHACK II](https://ergoplatform.org/en/blog/2021-10-15-ergohack-ii-wrap-up/) (Oct 8-10, 2021)
 - ERGOHACK III Q1 2022 (TBC)

 Join the [Discord](https://discord.gg/qxdrHM2eHv) server to participate.

-**Bounties**

-- Make sure to check out the [Grow Ergo](https://github.com/ergoplatform/grow-ergo/) repository to see developer bounties available on Ergo.
-- or the #jobs-and-bounties channel on - [Discord](https://discordapp.com/invite/gYrVrjS)

 # Appkit